Thymic epithelial cell

-Thymic epithelial cells (TECs) are specialized cells with high degree of anatomic, phenotypic and functional heterogeneity that are located in the outer layer (epithelium) of the thymic stroma.
+Thymic epithelial cells (TECs) are specialized cells with a high degree of anatomic, phenotypic and functional heterogeneity that are located in the outer layer (epithelium) of the thymic stroma.
 The thymus, as a primary lymphoid organ, mediates T cell development and maturation.
-The thymic microenvironment is established by TEC network filled with thymocytes (blood cell precursors of T cells) in different developing stages.
-TECs and thymocytes are the most important components in the thymus, that are necessary for production of functionally competent T lymphocytes and self tolerance.
+The thymic microenvironment is established by the TEC network filled with thymocytes (blood cell precursors of T cells) in different developing stages.
+TECs and thymocytes are the most important components in the thymus, necessary for production of functionally competent T lymphocytes and self tolerance.
 Dysfunction of TECs causes several immunodeficiencies and autoimmune diseases.

 They are also called epithelial reticular cells, or epithelioreticular cells (ERC).

 Groups

 The final anatomical location of the thymic gland is reached at 6 weeks in the fetus.
 TECs originate from non-hematopoietic cells that are characterized by negative expression of CD45 and positive expression of EpCAM.
 Then TECs are divided into two phenotypically and functionally different groups that have distinct location, cytokeratin expression, surface markers, maturation factors, proteases and function in a T cell selection.
 Cortical thymic epithelial cells (cTECs) are presented in the outer thymic cortex region, in comparison with medullary thymic epithelial cells (mTECs) located in the inner thymic medulla.
 Both cTEC and mTEC participate in imposing central and peripheral tolerance. cTECs play a key role in the positive selection and mTECs eliminate auto-reactive thymocytes during the negative selection.
 Both of these types of cells can be defined and reciprocally distinguished by their expression of cytokines, chemokines, costimulatory molecules, and transcription factors, which have an effect on thymocyte development.

 TECs, situated in the corticomedullary junction, express two types of cytokeratin: K5 and K8.
 From these immature progenitors K5+K8+ TECs are derived mTECs with typical expression of K5, K14 and also cTECs, characterized by K8, K18 expression.